 The winners were selected through a competitive process.
 The foundation is especially interested in receiving proposals from applicants of color.

-More than 438 reporters, photographers and editors have won Alicia Patterson fellowships since the foundation was established.
+More than 446 reporters, photographers and editors have won Alicia Patterson fellowships since the foundation was established.
 The foundation’s directors named one Fellow in honor of Josephine Patterson Albright, who was a major benefactor of the foundation.
-The Josephine Patterson Albright fellow is Robert Chaney, who is researching the manipulation of nature on public lands.
+The Josephine Patterson Albright fellow is Oscar Lopez, who is researching Mexico’s disappeared population.

-This is the eighth year a fellow will be named for Cissy Patterson, who was Alicia Patterson’s aunt and editor of the Washington Times-Herald.
+This is the ninth year a fellow will be named for Cissy Patterson, who was Alicia Patterson’s aunt and editor of the Washington Times-Herald.
 The fellowship is given to a journalist pursing a topic in science or the environment.
-Betsy Mason, who examining the changing perceptions of humans and animals, will hold that title in the coming year.
+Melba Newsome, who examining climate displacement for people of color, will hold that title in the coming year.

 For program information for the 59th annual competition, please see www.aliciapatterson.org .
 Apply online at: https://aliciapatterson.awardsplatform.com .